UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

 - 12 members: $79,392

 If your household has more than 12 members, simply add $5,741 for each additional person living in your home.
 The total will tell you how much income you can earn and still receive healthcare benefits from the Illinois Medicaid program.
-As long as your income is below the threshold, you very well may fall into the bracket regarding who is eligible for Medicaid.
+Explore the different Medicaid requirements by downloading our informative guide.

 Beyond the income, residency in IL, citizenship in the U.S. and medical necessity Medicaid eligibility requirements, certain groups of individuals in Illinois are granted access to medical assistance benefits automatically.
-For instance, applicants who are 65 years of age or older can get medical assistance from Medicaid in Illinois.
-In addition to elderly people, Medicaid benefits eligibility is also granted automatically to the people of the state who are blind and patients who have other disabilities.
+For instance, applicants who have disabilities or are 65 years of age or older can get medical assistance from Medicaid in Illinois.

-Parents or caretakers of children younger than 21 can also be accepted as beneficiaries of Medicaid if the child’s parent is:
+In addition, parents or caretakers of children younger than 21 years of age can be accepted as beneficiaries of Medicaid if the child’s parent is:

 - Not living with the child.